MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - ✅ Good: "Create Document entity with properties: DocumentId, Title, Description, FileName, FileSize, BlobStorageUrl"
     - ❌ Vague: "Set up database stuff"

-1. Verify that tasks have reasonable scope:
+    Verify that tasks have reasonable scope:

     - Individual tasks should be completable in a few hours to a day
     - If a task seems too large, note that it may need to be broken down during implementation

-1. Add task dependencies or notes if needed.
+    You can add task dependencies or notes if needed.
 For example:

     ```markdown
     - [ ] Task 12: Implement DocumentController POST /api/documents endpoint